SuperKlem/bash_course/README.md

 # Final assigment

 Hi, welcome to my repository.
 In this repostory you will find `bam2bigwig.sh`.
 This script takes two parameters.
 The first one is considered the input directory, the second one the output directory.
-Logs are written to `output_directory/log.txt`.
+Logs are written to `log.txt`.
 Enjoy!

 For your entertainment, I have left the meme and inspirational quote of week 4